Juvenile delinquency: Family environment

 According to research done by Laura E. Berk, the style of parenting that would be most beneficial for a child, based on studies conducted by Diana Baumrind(1971) is the authoritative child-rearing style because it combines acceptance with discipline to render healthy development for the child.

 As concluded in Steinberg's Adolescence, children brought up by single parents are more likely to live in poverty and engage in delinquent behavior than those who live with both parents.
 However, according to research done by Graham and Bowling, once the attachment a child feels towards their parent(s) and the level of parental supervision are taken into account, children in single parent families are no more likely to offend than others.
 It was seen that when a child has low parental supervision they are much more likely to offend.
 Negative peer group association is more likely when adolescents are left unsupervised.
 A lack of supervision is also connected to poor relationships between children and parents.
 Children who are often in conflict with their parents may be less willing to discuss their activities with them.
 Conflict between a child's parents is also much more closely linked to offending than being raised by a lone parent.

 Adolescents with siblings who have committed crimes are more likely to be influenced by their siblings and become delinquent if the sibling is older, of the same sex/gender, and maintains a good relationship with the child.
 Cases where a younger criminal sibling influences an older one are rare.
-An aggressive more hostile sibling is less likely to influence a younger sibling in the direction of delinquency, if anything, the more strained the relationship between the siblings, the less they will want to be influence each other.
+An aggressive more hostile sibling is less likely to influence a younger sibling in the direction of delinquency, if anything, the more strained the relationship between the siblings, the less they will want to be an influence on each other.

 Children resulting from unintended pregnancies are more likely to exhibit delinquent behavior.
 They also have lower mother-child relationship quality.